isseu/btc-dictionary-cracker/README.md

-# bitcoin-crack
+# bitcoin-dictionary-cracker

-Try dictionary words as private keys to fund unused funds
+Try dictionary words as private keys to find unused funds

+Sadly I didn't find anything...
+Only some used but empty wallets.